Horses near the Park

 Speaking of gauge, or the distance between the rails on a railroad, there is no truth to the myth that it was set to 4 feet 81/2 inches because that is the distance between the wheels on a Roman chariot, which rutted ancient roads at that width.
 In the mid-19th century there were over 20 competing railroad gauges in the United States.
 Trains would have to be unloaded and reloaded at points where two distinct gauges met, for example in Erie, Pennsylvania.
 The people of Erie opposed any standardization, because a break for train transfer meant a break for food or even an overnight stay, benefiting the local economy.
 Eventually, as railroad lines expanded and joined up, standardization came about.

 Carlton Street between 18th and 19th Street is near bottom center.
 There are 484 blocks of historic paving surface in Philadelphia, of which the 1800 block of Carlton is one.
+This block is the only street in our neighborhood to be on the Philadelphia Historic Streets register.

 If you want to see the most concentrated evidence of horse life in the neighborhood, take a walk down the 1900 block of Brandywine Street.
 There you will find apartments and condos built in the former carriage houses and livery stables that lined the street in the 19th century.
 If you think parking for cars is tough, try parking a horse for the night.
-Only the wealthy had private stables, and Brandywine Street, and the 1900 block of Monterey Street just south of it, were filled with the stables from the wealthy industrialists on Spring Garden and green Streets.
+Only the wealthy had private stables, and Brandywine Street, and the 1900 block of Monterey Street just south of it, were filled with the stables from the wealthy industrialists on Spring Garden and Green Streets.
 A livery stable, like the one that was at 20th and Brandywine, would stable your horse if you did not have a private carriage house, and also would have horses and carriages for hire.

 Magnificent stone stables, now apartments or condos, on the south side of the 1900 block of Brandywine